 Water activities vendors waiting for business at Koh Khai (Egg Island), a little island tucked away in Phang Nga Bay.
 It’s only about 30 minutes away from the east coast of Phuket but ask anyone on the island if they’ve been there and you will probably draw a blank stare.
 There’s really not much on this tiny island except several eateries serving light food and drinks.
 One special characteristic of Koh Khai is that it has schools of tropical fish and they aren’t afraid of humans.
 As a result a lot of people are feeding them bread, swimming through them with people taking photos of them.

-The friendly fish swarmed around beach goers, expecting to be fed.
+The resident sergeant-major fish swarmed around beach goers, expecting to be fed.
 That’s where our loaf of bread bought at Patong town convenience store were for.
 We have stopped ‘hijacking’ bread from resort breakfast for quite some time.

 One of the most popular activities, renting a beach mat (50bht) and just laze around.
 The tides come in fast and soon, our beach mat had to be moved from near the shore to under the sun deck.
 It’s a small island, you feel the Earth rotation fast.